KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-WH2600 by st3v0rr](https://github.com/st3v0rr/MMM-WH2600)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-WH2600.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-WhisperGPT by Nikro](https://github.com/Nikro/MMM-WhisperGPT)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-WhisperGPT.js`: Replace it with `MagicMirror²`.

 ## [MMM-Widget by ulrichwisser](https://github.com/ulrichwisser/MMM-Widget)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Widget.js`: Replace it with `MagicMirror²`.

 ## [MMM-WienerLinien by fewieden](https://github.com/fewieden/MMM-WienerLinien)